imgix/imgix-php/README.md

 ### Fixed-Width Images

 In cases where enough information is provided about an image's dimensions, `createSrcSet` will instead build a srcset that will allow for an image to be served at different resolutions.
-The parameters taken into consideration when determining if an image is fixed-width are `w`, `h`, and `ar`.
+The parameters taken into consideration when determining if an image is fixed-width are `w` and `h`.

-By invoking `createSrcSet` with either a width **or** the height and aspect ratio (along with `fit=crop`, typically) provided, a different srcset will be generated for a fixed-width image instead.
+By invoking `createSrcSet` with either a width **or** height provided, a different srcset will be generated for a fixed-width image instead.

 ```php
 $builder = new UrlBuilder("demos.imgix.net", true, "my-key", false);